LattePandaTeam/LattePanda-3D-Models/README.md

 Designed by Kelvin and Mark for LattePanda

-Mechanical Distance and Mechanical Size drawings contributed by [Matthias Nowak](https://github.com/berryelectronics){:target="_blank"}
+Mechanical Distance and Mechanical Size drawings contributed by <a href="https://github.com/berryelectronics" target="_blank">Matthias Nowak</a>

 ### Click "Download ZIP" to download